tiangexiang/COMP5329-asst2/README.md

-# COMP5329 assignment2 - Compression Is All Your Need
+# COMP5329 assignment2 (Compression Is All Your Need)
 Tiange Xiang 470082274
 Shunqi Mao 470079780
 Xinyi Wang  470080203